Resources » SHARE Handbook for Artistic Research Education

 The SHARE network brings together a wide array of graduate schools, research centres, educators, supervisors, researchers and cultural practitioners, across all the arts disciplines.
 Over the period 2010–2013, this network was (co)funded through the ERASMUS Lifelong Learning Programme.
 Jointly coordinated by the Graduate School of Creative Arts and Media (GradCAM), the Dublin Institute of Technology (DIT) and the European League of Institute of the Arts (ELIA), the funding bid was comprised of 35 partners from 28 European countries.

 The SHARE Handbook for Artistic Research Education is a poly-vocal document, designed as a contribution to the field of artistic research education from an organisational, procedural and practical standpoint.
 As a provisional disclosure of the state of the art within specific constituencies, this publication seeks to be serviceable to many different agendas and projects, and it attempts to do this by demonstrating the lived contradictions of what is simultaneously both an emerging and fully formed domain of research education.

 Edited by Mick Wilson and Schelte van Ruiten the Handbook features contributions from:

 ELIA will continue SHARE network activities, pushing the agenda for artistic research and further developing this research community, together with global partners and collaborative networks for research within the arts.

-Hardcopies of the book will be available at the ELIA Biennial Conference 2014 in Glasgow (13-15 November 2014).
-In the interim, copies can be ordered at the cost of shipping by contacting ELIA Office Manager Johan Deeder at email@example.com
+Copies can be ordered at the cost of shipping by contacting ELIA Office at email@example.com